Blur shift spaces: The topology of blur shift spaces

 We remark that contrarily to what happens in the particular contexts of Ott-Tomforde-Willis shifts (where metrizability is equivalent to countability), in the general context of blur shifts it remains open to determine a complete characterization of the metrizable shifts.
 We remark that Ott-Tomforde-Willis shifts are blur shifts constrained to have at most one blurred set which is all the alphabet.
 In the general context, when we can consider any quantity of blurred sets and cardinality for the alphabet, Theorem \ref{theo:Metrizable} shows that such characterization is a bit more complicated since it depends on finding a general strategy under which one can characterize whether or not a topology has a countably locally finite basis.
 In Subsection \ref{subsec:metric} we will construct a metric for blur shifts over countable alphabets, however it also remains an open problem to present an explicit metric for other cases of metrizable blur shifts.

-Althought it remains an open problem to give a complete characterization of metrizables blur shifts, for the particular cases of compact blur shifts we can obtain such characterization of metrizability.
+Although it remains an open problem to give a complete characterization of metrizable blur shifts, for the particular cases of compact blur shifts we can obtain such characterization of metrizability.
 The following corollary uses two results that will be proved in Subsection \ref{subsec:Blur_shift_compactfication} to prove a result analogous to \cite[Corollary 2.18]{Ott_et_Al2014}.
 In particular, it shows a relationship between first countability, metrizability and compactness.

 \begin{cor} Let $\Sigma_\Lambda$ be a compact blur shift.
 The following statements are equivalent: \begin{enumerate} \item $B_1(\Lambda)$ is countable;

 \item $\Sigma_\Lambda$ is first countable;

 \item $\Sigma_\Lambda$ is second countable;